Hogan Lovells

 Hogan Lovells is a full-service law firm advising companies, financial institutions and governments across a wide range of practice areas.
 It’s particularly known for its work in the following areas:

 Litigation and Disputes: The firm has a strong reputation in dispute resolution, including litigation, arbitration, and investigations.
-Hogan Lovells is ranked in Band 1 by Chambers for commercial litigation and also for real.
+Hogan Lovells is ranked in Band 1 by Chambers for commercial litigation.
 It also has a leading civil fraud practice.

 Banking and Finance: Hogan Lovells has a strong finance practice that covers banking and finance, project finance, capital markets, and restructuring and insolvency.
 It is particularly known for its advice on mid-market deals where it has a Band 1 ranking by Chambers for its advice to lenders.